Hepatitis B: migrant health guide

 Antibody to the hepatitis B surface antigen (anti-HBs): development of anti-HBs is generally associated with disappearance of HBsAg in those recovering from natural infection.
 It is also produced in response to hepatitis B immunisation.
 It is a marker of immunity against the virus.

-Treatment of acute hepatitis B is symptomatic.
+There is not treatment available for acute hepatitis B. Symptomatic treatment of nausea, anorexia, vomiting and other symptoms may be indicated.
 Liver failure is a rare complication that requires specialist treatment.